kristigordon/PalindromeProject/README.md

 ```
 Runtime for this program was 0.04596567153930664 seconds
 ```
 Much.
 MUCH better.
-Since it is running through about 62,000 entries, I gave my laptop a little tap on the keyboard and git pushed the program to completion.
+Since this program is running through about 62,000 entries, I was ready to move onto to my next project.
+I gave my laptop a little tap on the keyboard and git pushed the program to completion.